13 Comparing several means (one-way ANOVA)

 13.8 The Friedman non-parametric repeated measures ANOVA test

-13.9 On the relationship between ANOVA and the Student t-test
+13.9 On the relationship between ANOVA and the Student -test

 13.10 Summary